polsys/cle/docs/language-spec/expressions.md

   The right-hand expression must not be equal to zero, or a compile- or run-time error occurs.
   The division always rounds toward zero.
 - `%`, arithmetic remainder.
+  The result has the same sign as the left operand.
   The right-hand expression must not equal zero.
   Additionally, it may not equal `-1` when the left-hand expression is equal to the smallest representable `int32`/`int64`.
   In either case, the error behavior is the same as with division.